Ginza: Sumo Show with a Retired Wrestler and Souvenir Photos , Tokyo

 Additional information

-Some experiences have limited seating; sumo challenger spots may be allocated by lottery.
+- Note that some experiences offer limited seating; sumo challenger spots may be assigned by a lottery system.

-Personal expenses, transfers, and tips/gratuities are not included unless specified.
+- Please remember personal expenses, transfers, and tips/gratuities are excluded unless mentioned otherwise.

-Please check if your ticket includes all areas or activities, as some may require an additional fee.
+- Verify if your ticket covers all areas or activities as certain parts might need an additional fee.

-An adult must accompany children at all times.
+- An adult must accompany children at all times during the experience.

-This is an entertainment show performed by retired sumo wrestlers and is not a visit to an active sumo stable.
+Keep in mind this is a show performed by retired sumo wrestlers and does not include visiting an active sumo stable.

 Ginza entrance with sumo show participants posing for souvenir photos.